Simultaneous recovery of a sparse topology and the admittance of an electrical network: Experimental results and discussion

 In Table \ref{heawood_cota_tabla} we compare the $\rms$ of the sparse approximation in each iteration that removes any edge with the upper bound on this $\rms$ given by Theorem \ref{cota}.

-The $\rms $ of the sparse approximations are an order of magnitude smaller than the upper bound guaranteed by Theorem \ref{cota}.
-The parameter estimation that follows any sparsification step decreases the $\rms$ of the network various orders of magnitude.
-It helps at keeping the $\rms$ of the network below $\tol$ and let us avoid the possibility of accumulation of error on successive sparsification steps, which could lead to a network that does not correctly fit the data. \end{example}
+The $\rms$ of the sparse approximations are an order of magnitude smaller than the upper bound guaranteed by Theorem \ref{cota}.
+The network recovery step that follows any sparsification step decreases the $\rms$ of the network various orders of magnitude.
+It helps at keeping the $\rms$ of the network below $\tol$ and lets us avoid the possibility of accumulation of error on successive sparsification steps, which could lead to a network that does not correctly fit the data. } \end{example}

-\begin{example} Finally, we present an example of topology and parameter estimation on the AC low voltage network called ``Landnetz Freileitung 1 network" (Figure \ref{kerber}), that belongs to the Kerber test networks \cite{ejemplo_ac}.
+\begin{example} {\rm Finally, we present an example of sparse network recovery on the AC low voltage network called ``Landnetz Freileitung 1 network" (Figure \ref{kerber}), that belongs to the Kerber test networks \cite{ejemplo_ac}.

-In all the states there is no injected power at node $14$.
+In the data pair $(\bm u,\bm s)$ there is no injected power at node $x_{14}$ for any component of $\bm s$, that is, $s_j(x_{14})=0$ and thus the potential $u_j$ is harmonic on $x_{14}$, for all $j=1,...,m$.
 We apply Algorithm \ref{selfhealing} with an initial value of $\epsilon$ equal to $0.3$; which gives the results in Table \ref{kerber_tabla}.